Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Related Work

 In this section, we provide a tabular overview of the simulation framework used for the performance assessment of the \ac{CSL} techniques, which we include in our empirical analysis.
-Based on the overview, we identify inconsistencies and research gaps in the field of \ac{CSL}, which we address in Section \ref{sec:exp}.\\
+Based on the overview, we identify inconsistencies and research gaps in the field of \ac{CSL}, which we address in Sections \ref{sec:interpretableEvalution} and \ref{sec:exp}.\\

 Table \ref{tab:overview} provides details about 14 causal discovery algorithms included in this benchmark study.
 The columns related to the benchmark model types show inconsistencies in the set of combinatorial causal discovery methods used as a baseline when the performance of a novel technique is examined.
-For instance, only the studies presenting PCHC and FEDHC provide a benchmark from the family of hybrid combinatorial methods, which split causal discovery into skeleton identification phase using \ac{CI} testing and score-based edge orientation phase.
-The performance of Gran-DAG, NoCurl and NoTears-\ac{MLP} is benchmarked, among others, against GSGES \shortcite{GSGES}.
-While the latter can be regarded as a hybrid combinatorial approach as it combines the estimation of score-functions with the identification of \ac{CI} relationships, no comparison against the hybrid bayesian network algorithms MMHC, PCHC and FEDHC is reported for Gran-DAG, NoCurl and NoTears-\ac{MLP}.
-In the context of functional form based combinatorial algorithms, only $\frac{1}{3}$ of the studies provide a LiNGAM-based benchmark.
-Most continuous optimization algorithms, which either incorporate the acyclicity function as a constraint or a penalty term in the structure recovery problem, are not compared against the recently emerged causal order-based combionatorial methods.\\
+For instance, only approximately $\frac{1}{3}$ of the studies provide a hybrid and LiNGAM-based combinatorial baseline.
+Additionally, most continuous optimization algorithms are not compared against the recently emerged causal order-based methods.